Attorney Assistant CertificateAbout the Program

 - Completed high school or the equivalent and been employed for five years in a law office.
 If requesting admission based on work experience, please submit two letters of reference indicating your duties and length of employment.

-If not, you may be admitted under Conditional Status and begin taking the Attorney Assistant courses while completing the required 30 semester units, or 45 quarter units or continue working toward the 5 year law office experience.
-Suggested courses include those that will transfer such as History, Government, English, Math, or Administration of Justice.
-Computer and general office courses are recommended.
-Also, Business Law and Criminal Law may be transferred into our program as electives.
+If you do not meet one of these admission requirements, you may be eligible to be admitted under Conditional Status and begin taking the Attorney Assistant courses while completing the required 30 semester units, or 45 quarter units or continue working toward the 5 years law office experience.
+Units must be transferable units from an accredited school.